Minderoo-OceanOmics-Centre-UWA/qPCR_setup_pooling/README.md

 An example input file can be viewed at `test_data/AB_V12_V9_metadata.xlsx` There is also a template you can follow at `test_data/R_input_Template.xlsx`

-The input Excel file should contain a metadata sheet and one index sheet for each assay.
+The index Excel file should contain one index sheet for each assay.

-- `metadata`: Should have the columns `sample_id` and `sequencing_run`.
-  - `sample_id`: This column will be used to name your samples and to flag samples as control samples.
-  - `sequencing_run`: This column will be used to use only samples with the same run as the `run argument`.
 - `${assay}_index`: Replace `${assay}` with the name of your assay.
 Should have the columns `primer_num`, `tags`, and `fw_rv`.
   - `primer_num`: Each value here should be unique.
 These values will be used as column/row names for your plates.
   - `tags`: The sequence used to for demultiplexing samples.